Before and after services, we invite you to congregate in the courtyard outside.

 - Seats are arranged in pairs.

-- Please maintain social distance from people outside your own household.
+- Please maintain physical distance from people outside your own household.

 - Please be in your seat and silent by the time the prelude begins–ambient noise will detract from the experience of the people participating via livestream.